- This event has passed.

 Spiro Mounds Grand Reopening and Archaeology Day

-October is Archaeology Month in Oklahoma and internationally, and Spiro Mounds Archaeological Center will celebrate on International Archaeology Day, Saturday, October 19, 2019, with a special event including a lecture, guided walk, and many other activities.
+On May 24, 2019, the staff of Spiro Mounds Archaeological Center was forced to evacuate the only prehistoric American Indian archaeological site open to the public in Oklahoma due to historic flooding on the nearby Arkansas River.
+After nearly five months of cleanup and repair work from flood damage, Spiro Mounds Archaeological Center will hold its grand reopening on Saturday, October 19, with a special Archaeology Month event including lectures, a guided walk, and many other activities.
 Oklahoma Archaeology Month is sponsored and promoted by the Oklahoma Anthropological Society and the Oklahoma Public Archaeology Network and includes events throughout Oklahoma during the month of October.

 Spiro Mounds Archaeological Center is the only prehistoric American Indian archaeological site in Oklahoma open to the public and is the perfect place to celebrate Archaeology Month.
-If you would like to know more about Archaeology Month events, please visit okpublicarchaeology.wordpress.com.
+If you would like to know more about Archaeology Month events, please visit www.ou.edu/okpan/oklahoma-archaeology-month.
 For more information on Spiro Mounds Archaeological Center, please contact Dennis Peterson at 918-962-2062 or email@example.com.

 The center is located three miles east of Spiro on Highway 9/271 and four miles north on Lock and Dam Road.